 - We provide specialist support to in-house ESG due diligence and compliance teams.

-- We develop ESG toolkits based on the requirements of investors to strengthen delivery of their investment strategy.
+- We develop ESG toolkits based on the requirements of company boards, investors and others to strengthen delivery of their ESG-aligned aspirations and commitments.

 - We support government departments and regulators seeking to improve ESG accountability and transparency in business.

-- We publish “lessons-learned” articles and stimulate and contribute towards public debate on ESG assessment and validation.
+- We publish thought leadership, white papers, and “lessons-learned” articles and stimulate and contribute towards public debate on ESG assessment and validation.

 Who we are

-ESG Assessment is a London based limited liability partnership (LLP).
-Our partners have a wealth of experience in business, finance, trade and the environment, allowing us to bring a global perspective to the advice and assistance we offer investors.
+ESG Validation is a London based Limited Company.
+Our Founders and Managing Directors partners and associates have a wealth of experience in business, finance, trade and the environment, allowing us to bring a global perspective to the ESG advice and assistance we offer our clients.
 The ESG strategies we help develop are robust in the face of scrutiny, coherent and evidence-based, and designed around international best practice and gathering global expectations.

 Richard worked in 62 countries, with a particular focus on Africa, the wider Commonwealth, and in post-conflict situations.
 For over twenty years, Richard has been focused on delivering ESG is some of the most challenging political and economic circumstances – ranging from environmental management to social impact and reforming governance in the face of organised crime and corruption.